hpe-storage/co-deployments/helm/charts/hpe-array-exporter/README.md

 The `acceptEula` value must be set to `true`, confirming your acceptance of the [HPE End User License Agreement](https://www.hpe.com/us/en/software/licensing.html).

 ## Installation

+It's beneficial to understand how certain `Service` annotations and labels affect the deployment of the HPE Storage Array Exporter.
+Visit the [official documentation](https://hpe-storage.github.io/array-exporter) to learn more.

 ### Add the HPE Storage Helm Repo